peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 Certificates for the identifier configured in the Requestor's Entity Configuration.

-The Federation Entity Keys are used to satisfy the Certificate Issuer's challenge, and the public portion of the keys included in the issued X.509 Certificates.
+The cryptographic keys published within the Requestor Entity Configuration are used to satisfy the Certificate Issuer's challenge, and the public portion of the keys included in the issued X.509 Certificates.

 The protocol assumes the following discovery preconditions are met.
 The